benjamin-hodgson/benjamin-hodgson.github.io/posts/2019-10-05-rewriting-irewritable.md

 The lambda which is passed to `RewriteChildren` contains a recursive call to `Rewrite`.
 Let's think through the operational behaviour of `Rewrite`:

 1. `Rewrite` calls `RewriteChildren`
-2. `RewriteChildren` rents an array from the array pool
+2. `RewriteChildren` rents an array from the array pool and calls `GetChildren`
 3. `RewriteChildren` calls the `child => child.Rewrite(transformer)` lambda function for each child
 4. The lambda function recursively calls `Rewrite`; steps 1-3 are repeated until you encounter a node with no children
 5. `RewriteChildren` calls `SetChildren` and returns its array to the array pool